semaphoreci/docs/docs/ci-cd-environment/machine-types.md

 Implementation of `e1` series of machine types:

-1. Virtual CPU is implemented as a single hardware hyper-thread on a 3.4GHz, Max Turbo 4.0GHz Intel® Core™ i7.
+1. Virtual CPU is implemented as a single hardware hyper-thread on a 3.4GHz Max Turbo 4.0GHz Intel® Core™ i7.
 2. Memory is implemented as DDR4 RAM.
 3. Disk is implemented as RAM drive backed by DDR4 RAM.

 ## Apple machine type

-Apple machine types can be paired with the [MacOS Xcode11 image][macos-xcode11] or [MacO Xcode12 image][macos-xcode12].
+Apple machine types can be paired with [MacOS Xcode11 image][macos-xcode11] or [MacO Xcode12 image][macos-xcode12].

 <table style="background-color: rgb(255, 255, 255);">
 <thead>